The many benefits of regular exercise have been known for years, and each year new research data supports this.

 Apart from enhancing overall health and quality of life, exercise improves physical functioning of your body, improves efficiency of heart and lungs, strengthens and firms muscles, and reduces tension, anxiety and depression.

-- Increase your activity level when you are ready.
-As you become more fit, increase for 60 minutes or more of moderate, or for 30 minutes or more of vigorous physical activity daily.
+- Increase your daily activity when you become more fit.
+Try 60 minutes or more of moderate exercise or 30 minutes of vigorous activity.

 - Limit sedentary habits such as watching television, playing video games, or computer use.